-Thailand's food industry is governed by the Food Act of 1979 and subsequent laws stipulated by the Ministry of Public Health (MOPH).
+The Food Act of 1979 and subsequent laws stipulated by the Ministry of Public Health (MOPH) governs Thailand's food industry.
 The Ministry of Public Health's Food and Drug Administration (TFDA) regulates imports of processed foods.
-In general, processed food imports require only a general import license, standard labeling, and Good Manufacturing Practice compliance certification of food manufacturers according to domestic regulations.
-Special processed product registration is required for only a limited number of "specifically-controlled" food products.
+In general, the TFDA requires food importers to have a general import license, standard labeling, and Good Manufacturing Practice compliance certification of food manufacturers according to domestic regulations.
+The TFDA requires a special processed product registration for only a limited number of "specifically-controlled" food products.
 MOPH monitors the import of unprocessed food products including meat, fruits, and vegetables.
-These products require an import permit in advance and usually must be accompanied by phytosanitary or sanitary certificates.
+MOPH requires importers to obtain an import permit in advance and usually must also have supporting phytosanitary or sanitary certificates.

 Agricultural trade between the United States and Thailand is significant.
-In 2020, Thailand was the 15th largest export market for U.S. agricultural and related products and the 10th largest exporter of agricultural and related products to the United States.
-Due to the prolonged COVID-19 outbreak, exports of U.S. bulk commodities, accounting for 46 percent of all U.S. agricultural exports to Thailand, declined 5 percent in 2020.
-Cotton saw the largest decline, falling 44 percent, which more than offset an increase in soybean and wheat exports to Thailand.
-Consumer-oriented products, which accounted for 21 percent of all U.S. agricultural exports to Thailand, also declined 3 percent with reduced exports of food preparations, fresh fruit, processed vegetables, tree nuts, and pet food.
-Intermediated products, which accounted for 27 percent of all U.S. agricultural exports to Thailand, increased slightly with larger exports of distiller's dried grains with soluble (DDGS) and feed ingredients, accounting for around 62 percent of U.S. intermediate product exports to Thailand.
+Thailand was the 20th top market for U.S. agricultural exports in 2022, with \$1.52 billion in U.S. agricultural exports to Thailand, down from \$1.68 billion in 2021.
+Thailand was the 12th largest exporter of agricultural and related products to the United States in 2022.
+Due to the prolonged COVID-19 outbreak, trade disruptions from Russia's invasion of Ukraine and outbreaks of African Swine Fever, exports of U.S. bulk commodities, accounting for 38 percent of all U.S. agricultural exports to Thailand, declined 37 percent in 2022.
+Soybean imports saw the largest decline of 47 percent.
+U.S. wheat and cotton exports to Thailand, however, increased 23 and 17 percent, respectively, from 2021.
+Consumer-oriented products, which accounted for 27 percent of all U.S. agricultural exports to Thailand, increased 14 percent following an increase in dairy products and tree nuts exports, while exports of food preparations declined.
+Intermediated products, which accounted for 26.7 percent of all U.S. agricultural exports to Thailand, declined 11.7 percent with reduced exports of other feeds, meal and fodders and distiller's dried grains with solubles (DDGS), accounting for around 40 percent of U.S. intermediate product exports to Thailand.